cspr-rad/kairos-spec/info.md

 - Risc0 deep-dive
   * Benchmark running 10,000 small transactions, with GPU acceleration.
 Do we need parallelization over multiple machines for the PoC?
-  * Benchmark the storage and computational needs of ZKR verification: Can this run within a smart contract?
+  * Benchmark the storage and computational needs of batch proof verification:
+    Can this run within a smart contract?

 Remaining decisions, after deep-dives:
 - Split up the smart contract into two, where one stores the state and the other